Convention (political norm): New Zealand

+New Zealand has constitutional conventions around individual ministerial responsibility, collective cabinet responsibility, caretaker governments, and that the monarch or governor-general only acts on the advice of ministers.

 There is a convention that the Prime Minister of New Zealand should not ask for an early election unless they are unable to maintain confidence and supply.
-By the 1950s, it had also become a convention that elections should be held on the last Saturday of November, or the closest date to this range as possible.
-There are several times when these conventions have been broken and an election has been held several months earlier:
+By the 1950s, it had also become a convention that elections should be held on the last Saturday of November, or as close as possible to it.
+These conventions have been breached several times, with an election being held several months earlier.